 Data we access and store

-As a general practice, we only access and store information required for us to deliver our discount optimization services, which includes metadata about the types of EC2 instances you are running and the RIs and Savings Plans present in your account.
+We only access and store information required for us to deliver our discount optimization services, which includes metadata about the types of instances you are running and the RIs and Savings Plans present in your account.

 The permissions you grant us to your AWS account(s) do not give us the ability to make changes to your applications or to view your customer data.
 We're granted the minimum permissions required to optimize your commitment portfolio and you have an opportunity to review the full IAM policy prior to implementing it.
-We follow AWS best practices for our IAM role configuration.
+We follow AWS best practices for our IAM role configuration, including the use of external-ids for access verification.

 AWS service metadata (listings of EC2 instances, RIs, and Savings Plans) retrieved from your environment is stored inside our AWS environment and is encrypted using AWS KMS.
 Direct access to our production database is limited to a small number of ProsperOps employees on our engineering team that are responsible for supporting the production environment and is accessed only on an as-needed basis.
 We do not proactively expire any of this information during the time in which you have an active subscription to ProsperOps.